Last updated: May 18, 2026

 Cannot do (anywhere else in your project)

-- Query data from any other dataset
+- Query data from any dataset you did not share

 - Create or delete datasets